Amy-Oji/sales-inventory-manager-REST-API-application/README.md

 the Order-details hold order-related data while the Products hold stock-related data.*

 _____
-The app was developed with the IntelliJ IDE community version.
-As a result, I had no access to certain features like 'already-made JPA' queries.
+The app was developed with the IntelliJ IDE - community version.
+As a result, I had limited access to certain features like 'already-made JPA' queries.
-I had to whip out my native SQL writing skills as a result.
-It was quite refreshing nonetheless.
+This made me to whip out the good old native SQL queries as a result.

+It was quite a refreshing projcet nonetheless.